-1. INITIAL
+INITIAL

 - a.
 Once the SERT is activated for response to a requirement for fire suppression missions, the OSFM SERT representative will assume control, respond to fire operational needs as required, evaluate information being reported, and initiate field staff assignments. - b.
-Once the SERT is activated for response to a requirement for forest fire suppression, the Department of Agriculture and Consumer Services and the NC Forest Service will assume their responsibility for the lead role in forest fire suppression activities. - c.
+Once the SERT is activated for response to a requirement for forest fire suppression, NCDA&CS and NCFS will assume their responsibility for the lead role in forest fire suppression activities. - c.
 Communication links between SERT and essential attack and support elements will be established. - d.
 An initial situation and damage assessment will be obtained through established procedures. - e.
-Non wildland fire resource requests will be submitted through SERT where the OSFM will evaluate, allocate, and account for committed personnel and equipment. - f.
-The NC Forest Service will maintain situational awareness of wildland fire incidents and coordinate resource requests in conjunction with NCEM to satisfy the tactical requirements for each incident.
+Non-wildland fire resource requests will be submitted through SERT where the OSFM will evaluate, allocate, and account for committed personnel and equipment. - f.
+The NC Forest Service will maintain situational awareness of wildland fire incidents and coordinate resource requests in conjunction with NCEM to satisfy the tactical requirements for each incident. - g.

-- g.
 The OSFM SERT representative will dispatch a team to the site when deemed necessary in order to provide for accountability in the acceptance and assignment of firefighting units from other parts of the state, in coordination with the Incident Commander. - h.
-Set up and maintain staging areas in safe and accessible areas. - i.
-Arrange for housing and feeding of responding personnel.
+Staging areas will be set up and maintained in safe and accessible areas. - i.
+Housing and feeding of responding personnel will be arranged.